hypo69/hypo/pytest/gemini - set 1/en/suppliers/aliexpress/api/errors/exceptions.md

     assert exception.reason == "Invalid tracking ID"

-# These test cases are for demonstrating exception handling, since
+# These test cases are for demonStarting exception handling, since
 # the code itself doesn't have any calls to raise exceptions.
 # To test real exception handling, you'd need a function that
 # interacts with the methods and raises these exceptions.

 def test_invalid_argument_exception_raising():
-    """Tests raising of InvalidArgumentException (demonstration)."""
+    """Tests raising of InvalidArgumentException (demonStartion)."""
     with pytest.raises(InvalidArgumentException) as excinfo:
         raise InvalidArgumentException("Invalid arguments")
     assert str(excinfo.value) == "Invalid arguments"

 def test_product_id_not_found_exception_raising():
-    """Tests raising of ProductIdNotFoundException (demonstration)."""
+    """Tests raising of ProductIdNotFoundException (demonStartion)."""
     with pytest.raises(ProductIdNotFoundException) as excinfo:
         raise ProductIdNotFoundException("Product ID not found")
     assert str(excinfo.value) == "Product ID not found"